Movement Guide

 The Steerage: migration, class division, and geometric order become legible in the same instant.

-This is a turning point because Stieglitz moves beyond the softer painterly ambitions of Pictorialism without abandoning beauty.
-He proves that a photograph can be precise about social structure and radical about form at the same time.
-In that sense, the medium stops asking to be accepted as imitation painting and starts asserting its own visual intelligence.
+Stieglitz moves beyond the softer ambitions of Pictorialism without abandoning beauty.
+He proves that a photograph can be structurally exact, socially alert, and formally radical at once.
+The medium stops asking to be accepted as imitation painting and begins asserting its own visual intelligence.

 With Migrant Mother, Dorothea Lange reveals a different power of photography: not just to describe the world, but to push it into public consciousness.
 Made in 1936 during the Great Depression, the photograph condenses economic collapse, maternal strain, and state neglect into one image built for circulation.
 It is intimate, but never private.